Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 ## 2. Creating your Activity
 This activity loads the custom `MessagingUIFragment` that is created in the previous step.
+You need to start this activity when you want to load your chat.

 For this, we will be creating an XML file called `activity_messaging.xml`